 - In rare cases, the ring can get stuck and will need to be manually removed by the surgeon.

-for more information or to schedule an adult circumcision at a private clinic in Montreal, Laval, on the South Shore or in Quebec City.
+Contact us to learn more about newborn circumcision or to schedule an appointment at a urology clinic in Montreal, Laval, Greenfield Park or Quebec City.